keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/_index.md

 Webhooks allow you to easily integrate various third-party tools such as testing services, CI/CD pipelines, and incident management services.
 In addition to just invoking the third-party webhook receiver, webhook subscriptions can be configured to wait for the third-party webhook receiver to send back details about what it did.

-Depending on the receiving tools configuration, data can be either passed within the payload body or as query params in the URL along with any required headers and API tokens.
+Depending on the receiving tools configuration, data can be passed either  within the payload body or as query params in the URL, along with any required headers and API tokens.

 ## Webhook subscriptions